 ABOUT THE AUTHOR:

 Del Chaney has spent the last five years dedicating his time to uncovering the best artists in the unsigned or small independent label based shoegaze, ethereal dream pop, post punk & modern psych rock from all over the globe & reviewing them for this blog - The Primal Music Blog.
 He is also a contributing writer for The Sound Of Confusion (Now On Hiatus).
 His other arm - Primal Radio - has gained considerable respect from bands and promoters alike since its conception in 2013 & has helped him in actively promoting a genre of music that he is passionate about.
 Hailing from Dublin, Ireland, he is a keen Vinyl Collector, Tattoo Fan & all round good guy!
 He is a self confessed music freak & is never far away from a studio console or a turntable.

-RELEASE DATE: 21st July 2017
+RELEASE DATE: November 21st 2017